File a Complaint

 Not familiar with our complaint process?

-Please read the following information below before filling out the form.
+Read the following information BEFORE filling out the form.

-If you wish us to consider your complaint, please fill out a complaint form and mail it into our office at the address contained on the form.
+If you wish us to consider your complaint, fill out a complaint form and mail it to:

-The RI ACLU relies solely on volunteer attorneys to perform our legal work.
+The ACLU of RI relies solely on volunteer attorneys to do our legal work.
 We have no paid legal staff in our office.
-Therefore, we are not able to consult with you or provide legal advice over the phone or in-person regarding your complaint.
-Because we cannot guarantee confidentiality over the web, we also do not accept complaints by email.
+Therefore, we do not consult or provide legal advice over the phone or in-person.

-If the RI ACLU declines your case or needs more information, you will usually be informed within that timeframe by mail or phone.
-If it is an emergency, we will try to review the matter as soon as we possibly can.
+If the ACLU of RI declines your case or needs more information, you will usually be informed within that timeframe by mail or phone.
+If it is an emergency, we will try to review the matter as soon as possible.

-Our resources are very limited, and we can handle only a small number of cases that are brought to our attention.
+Our resources are very limited, and we handle only a small number of cases.

 We are funded through private donations, and we do not receive any government money.
 Because of this, we cannot take every worthy case that comes our way.